 I show you step by step how to do it.
 Component by component.
 First, we assemble the 2nd stage amplifier which is a non inverting OP-amp at a gain of G=100.
 Then we add the 1st stage amplifier which is an instrumentation amplifier at a gain of G=5.
 The signal of the bio-amplifier is then fed into an USB-DUX sigma data acquisition board which also provides the electrically isolated power.

 The prototyping PCB we use is a matrix board (not a vero/strip board) which has a solder pad per hole and the wires of the components will form the tracks.
 Martix boards allow optimal placement of the components so that tracks can be kept at minimum length.

 After having assembled the amplifier watch this clip which explains in general how to measure any electrical bio-signal.

-When using a sigma delta converter with a high resolution (such as the USB-DUX sigma) you can do the highpass filtering and second stage amplification in software.
-This excellent application note describes how it can be done using a minimal amount of analogue components.
-Our ready made bio amp 'Attys' also uses this approach where the highpass filtering is done by a digital filter in the application software.
+When using a sigma delta converter with a high resolution you can do the highpass filtering and second stage amplification in software.
+This excellent application note describes it in detail.
+Our ready made bio amp 'Attys' also uses this approach.

 For those who are too scared of a soldering iron… We've made a fully tested and CE marked bioamp which is called "ATTYS".
 Vasso Georgiadou, our main presenter explains how it works (and why it's called Attys):